 If you want to organise it yourself, research the costs of the features offered by organised schemes which appeal to you, but make sure you get advice on safety, any additional checks, and insurance cover you may need to consider.

 You may find useful information on social media, online forums, and websites.
 Look at the reviews, articles, and advice from people who’ve ‘been there and done that’ for the sort of gap year you’re considering.

 - Volunteering – support a worthwhile cause and gain valuable experience.
-You could take part in a wildlife conservation project, teach children in an orphanage, or help build a school in a third world country.
+You could take part in a wildlife conservation project, teach children, or help build a school in a third world country.

 - Travel – explore the world, discover new cultures, and develop your independent living skills at the same time!
 You could go backpacking across South East Asia, InterRail through Europe, or buy a round the world plane ticket!

 - Paid employment – earn money and gain new skills at home or aboard.
 You could work on an outback farm in Australia, as a ski lift operator in Canada, or at a backpacker hostel in New Zealand.

 - Work experience – if you want to gain relevant experience and skills for a particular career or subject you plan to study, you could consider a work placement or internship.
 These can last from a few weeks to a year.
 Depending on the type of contract on offer, you may or may not receive a salary.
 These are very popular and competition for places is high, so you will need to apply early.

 - Part-time courses – why not take the opportunity to try something new?
 You could take up a new language, learn how to programme, try a new sport or music instrument, or learn a new practical skill, such as mechanics, carpentry, or cookery.

 - What do you want to achieve from a gap year?
 New skills, experience, or do you want more time to consider your future?
 Set goals to make your time productive – think about getting the right balance between time spent and benefits gained.